Explore the Data

 Child Out-of-Home Placements

-The percentage of children in out-of-home placements has decreased in the past decade
+The percentage of children in out-of-home placements has fluctuated in the past decade

 Nebraska’s child protective custody system has been widely criticized for the high percentages of children that are placed in out-of-home care (such as foster care).
 However, there have been improvements in the past decade.